Who conducts audits?

 Each group training organisation (GTO) is required to conduct its own annual self-assessment.

-Compliance audits are carried out independent of the Department of Education and Training.
+Compliance audits are carried out independent of the department.
 However, the department and the organisation requiring the audit both have responsibilities in respect of an audit.

 Under Section 84(2) of the

-Further Education and Training Act 2014 (PDF, 1.2MB) (the Act) applicants for recognition as a GTO must include an audit report from an approved auditor.
+Further Education and Training Act 2014 (the Act) applicants for recognition as a GTO must include an audit report from an approved auditor.

 Section 84(4) of the Act states an 'approved auditor' means an auditor, or a person who is a type of auditor.
 The department has determined that an approved auditor means an auditor that has been accredited as a 'Lead Auditor' or higher by an appropriate accreditation body, either